Home » B2B vs B2C Content Strategy Guide for Small Businesses

 • Stories

-This keeps attention high.
+This style keeps attention high and increases engagement.

 Content Formats and Distribution Channels